-Artists include: Mollie Balshaw, Heather Glazzard, Sadé Mica, and SHARP
+Artists include: Mollie Balshaw, Jesse Glazzard, Sadé Mica, and SHARP

 Theirs, Yours, Ours brings together the work of four University of Salford Alumni who explore queer and non-binary perspectives through print, photography, painting, and installation.